 Additional recent museum solo presentations include those at Kunsthalle Emden, Germany (2008; traveled to Palazzo Magnani, Reggio Emilia, Italy and Musée des Impressionnismes, Giverny, France, 2009); Inverleith House, Royal Botanic Garden, Edinburgh (2010); and Musée des Beaux–Arts de Caen, France (2014).
 In 2017, Mitchell / Riopelle: Nothing in Moderation opened at the Musée national des beaux-arts du Québec and traveled to the Art Gallery of Ontario, Toronto (2018); and Fonds Hélène et Édouard Leclerc, Landerneau, France (2018–2019).

 A comprehensive Joan Mitchell traveling retrospective is being co-organized by the Baltimore Museum of Art and the San Francisco Museum of Modern Art.
-The retrospective will have a national tour, opening at the San Francisco Museum of Modern Art in 2021 before traveling to the Baltimore Museum of Art (Spring 2022) and Fondation Louis Vuitton, Paris (Fall 2022).
+The retrospective will have a national tour, opening at the San Francisco Museum of Modern Art on September 4, 2021 before traveling to the Baltimore Museum of Art (Spring 2022) and Fondation Louis Vuitton, Paris (Fall 2022).